ko1nksm/shdotenv/README.md

 [dotenv]: https://github.com/bkeepers/dotenv

+## Why not use `source` or `export`?

+It is not safe.
+If you load a .env file syntax that is incompatible with the POSIX shell syntax, you will get unexpected results and may even result in the execution of scripts.

+There is no formal specification for the .env file syntax, and different languages, libraries, and tools use different syntaxes.

+shdotenv safely loads the syntax of .env files that are compatible with POSIX shell syntax.And also, for interoperability, .env files with other syntaxes are supported whenever possible.

 ## The goals of this project

 1. Provide language-independent CLI utilities
 2. Provide a library that can safely load .env file from shell scripts
-3. Define POSIX shell compatible .env syntax specification
+3. Define POSIX shell compatible .env file syntax specification
-4. Support for .env syntax dialects for interoperation
+4. Support for .env file syntax dialects for interoperation

 ## Requirements